decentralized-identity/waci-presentation-exchange/spec/spec.md

 to take place between two subjects that control DIDs with certain properties, and can take place over many different transports.
-The establishment of a DIDComm channel with a DIDComm v2-conformant holder or verifier requires starting from a conformant DID and establishing a channel using [peer DIDs](https://identity.foundation/peer-did-method-spec/#overview)" (i.e. local, off-chain DIDs to encapsulate a peer relationship) and Aries-style "mediators" for routing.
+The establishment of a DIDComm channel with a DIDComm v2-conformant holder or verifier requires starting from a conformant DID and establishing a channel using "[peer DIDs](https://identity.foundation/peer-did-method-spec/#overview)" (i.e. local, off-chain DIDs to encapsulate a peer relationship) and Aries-style "mediators" for routing.
 For an introduction to mediators, see [Aries RFC